Seir Kieran GAA: Junior success 1950 to 1969

 "Coolderry had a few newcomers but Seir Kieran were less lucky.
 Limited to the smallest parish in Ireland, they had to rely on several veterans who still keep the colours flying, and here lay their weakness – the lack of vigorous youth.
 That they still maintain a Senior team is a tribute to the players and club officials; that they take to the field year after year with high hopes is a tribute to all concerned."

-Another morale boost came in October 1961, with the acquisition of six statute acres adjacent to Clareen crossroads, as a permanent home for the club.
-This purchase was signed off on by four trustees: John Coughlan and Seamus Mulrooney, on behalf of Seir Kieran; and Rody O'Brien and John Dowling, on behalf of the Offaly County Board.
-Development of these facilities was coupled with more organized training of the talented younger players who began to emerge.
-Seir Kieran won by a point over the new St. Rynagh's GAA Club (Banagher and Cloghan combined) in the Junior Hurling Semi-final of 1962, but in the final on 21 October they were defeated (3-10 to 1-1) against Edenderry in Tullamore.
-They also went on to lose in St Brendan's Park on 7 April 1968, when Killeigh beat Seir Kieran by 5-5 to 0-7 in the delayed 1967 Junior Hurling decider.
+Another boost came in October 1961, with the acquisition of six acres adjacent to Clareen crossroads, as a permanent home for the club.
+Development of these facilities was coupled with more organised training of players and Seir Kieran defeated the new St. Rynagh's GAA club (Banagher and Cloghan combined) in the Junior hurling semi-final of 1962.
+However, in the final on 21 October, they were defeated (3-10 to 1-1). against Edenderry in Tullamore.